-Line 21 - Complete Illinois Schedule B if you have partners who are subject to replacement tax.
-Illinois Schedule B, Column D, Line 7 represents the share of distributable income or loss that is to be added to or subtracted from base income.
+Line 21 - Complete Illinois Schedule B. Illinois Schedule B, Column D, Line 7 represents the share of distributable income or loss that is to be added to or subtracted from base income.
 If the total amount on Line 7 is a negative amount (loss), it should be written on Line 21 as a positive amount.
-See Illinois Schedule B, Line 7, and Illinois Schedule B Instructions for more information.
-Attach Illinois Schedule B, Partners' or Shareholders' Identification, to your Form IL-1065.
+See the Illinois Schedule B Instructions following these Specific Instructions for more information.
+Attach Illinois Schedule B to your Form IL-1065.

-Line 22 - Complete the 2012 Illinois Schedule M, Other Additions and Subtractions (for businesses), to figure the correct amount to include on Line 22.
+Line 22 - Write the addition amount calculated on the 2013 Illinois Schedule M, Other Additions and Subtractions (for businesses), Step 2, Line 10.
 Attach a copy of Illinois Schedule M to your Form IL-1065.
 The following are examples of items that must be added to taxable income and are included on Illinois Schedule M.